RichardGoerler/beachomize/README.md

 ### Customize your tournament
 ![welcome](http://beachomize.de/image/welcome.png)

 Set number of courts, time and duration, and matchmaking method.
+For the case that not all courts are available all the time, three time intervals with two different court counts can be defined.
 ### Handle any number of players (odd / prime)
 ![game_number](http://beachomize.de/image/game_number.png)